The Tattoo Details: What Not to Eat If You Want to Heal Faster

 1. Sugar Bombs: Sure, you might be tempted to celebrate your new tattoo with a slice of cake from that cute bakery in Los Angeles, but hold that fork!
 Sugary foods can spike insulin levels, front-running to inflammation.

-2. Dairy Dilemmas: If your favorite breakfast is a Denver omelet with extra cheese, you might want to reconsider.
-Dairy can also contribute to inflammation and slow curing or mending.
+2. Dairy Dilemmas: If your go-to breakfast is a Denver omelet with extra cheese, you might want to reconsider.
+Dairy can also contribute to inflammation and slow healing.

-3. Fatty Meats: That sizzling steak in San Diego might be tempting, but high-fat meats can increase cholesterol and slow down blood flow, affecting your tattoo recovery.
+3. Fatty Meats: That sizzling steak in San Diego might be tempting, but high-fat meats can increase cholesterol and impede blood flow, affecting your tattoo recovery.

-4. Excessive Alcohol: Celebrating with one too many make beers from Austin’s famous breweries?
-Alcohol can thin your blood and dehydrate your skin, not perfect for a curing or mending tattoo.
+4. Excessive Alcohol: Celebrating with one too many craft beers from Austin’s famous breweries?
+Alcohol can thin your blood and dehydrate your skin, not ideal for a healing tattoo.

-5. Spicy Foods: Although some might say “no pain, no gain,” applying that philosophy to your post-tattoo diet with spicy foods might lead to irritation.
+5. Spicy Foods: While some might say “no pain, no gain,” applying that philosophy to your post-tattoo diet with spicy foods might lead to irritation.

 What the Experts Say

-“A well-balanced diet rich in vitamins and minerals can strikingly accelerate the curing or mending process of tattoos.
-Avoiding certain inflammatory foods is a preemptive step in promoting healthy skin.” – Patricia L. Thompson, Dermatologist
+“A well-balanced diet rich in vitamins and minerals can strikingly accelerate the healing process of tattoos.
+Avoiding certain inflammatory foods is a preemptive step in promoting healthy skin.” – Dr. Patricia L. Thompson, Dermatologist

-Thompson’s discoveries reflect a consensus among dermatologists and tattoo artists alike.
+Dr. Thompson’s insights reflect a consensus among dermatologists and tattoo artists alike.
 The emphasis on a nutrient-rich diet isn’t anecdotal; it’s backed by science.
 But we know you didn’t come here just for the science; you’re here for the story.

 Foods That Heal: Get Familiar With These Ingredients